nikist97/Python-DataStructures/README.md

 # peek returns None if there are no elements in the queue

 queue.dequeue() # same as peek(), but removes the first element that was added to the queue
-# dequeue raises a ValueError if there are no elements in the queue
+# dequeue raises a EmptyQueueError if there are no elements in the queue

 element = "test_element"
 queue.enqueue(element) # enqueues the element to the back of the queue
-# enqueue raises a TypeError if the queue has a specified type for elements
+# enqueue raises a QueueTypeError if the queue has a specified type for elements
 # and the argument is not of that type

-# the implemenetation includes an iterator
+# the implementation includes an iterator
 for element in queue:
     print(element)
 # keep in mind that the iterator uses queue.dequeue() to get the next element, hence
 # after the iteration is over the queue would be empty

 queue.remove(element) # removes the element from the queue
-# raises a TypeError if the queue has a specified type for elements and the argument is not of that type
+# raises a QueueTypeError if the queue has a specified type for elements and the argument is not of that type
-# raises a KeyError if the queue doesn't contain the element specified as argument
+# raises a QueueElementError if the queue doesn't contain the element specified as argument
 ```